dtv42/HomeControl5.2/ReadMe.md

 # UtilityLib

-The *UtilityLib* library provides a set of helper classes to facilitate the implementation of applications by providing standardized implementations in various contexts.
+The *UtilityLib* libraries provides a set of helper classes to facilitate the implementation of applications by providing standardized implementations in various contexts.
 An application class is derived from the corresponding base class using the default implementation (constructor, properties, methods).
 Other helper classes are for default exit codes, data status, property validation, json converters, and custom attributes.